 First-of-its-Kind Sustainability Framework Empowers Data Centre Industry to Take Control of Sustainability Goals

-- The rise in digital demand and increased pressure from key stakeholders drives the need for standardised environmental-impact reporting for data centres
+The rise in digital demand and increased pressure from key stakeholders drives the need for standardized environmental-impact reporting for data centres

-- Schneider Electric’s framework proposes 5 key areas of impact to address with 23 key metrics in Beginning, Advanced and Leading categories
+Schneider Electric’s framework proposes five key areas of impact to address with 23 key metrics in Beginning, Advanced and Leading categories

 Pankaj Sharma, Executive Vice President, Secure Power Division, Schneider Electric, said: “Environmental sustainability reporting is a growing focus for many data centre operators.
-Yet, the industry lacks a standardised approach for implementing, measuring, and reporting on environmental impact.
-Schneider Electric developed a holistic framework with standardised metrics to guide operators and the industry at large.
-Our intention with this framework is to improve benchmarking and progress toward environmental sustainability to protect natural resources for future generations.”
+Yet, the industry lacks a standardized approach for implementing, measuring, and reporting on environmental impact.
+Schneider Electric developed a holistic framework with standardized metrics to guide operators and the industry at large.
+Our intention with this framework is to improve benchmarking and progress toward environmental sustainability to protect natural resources for future generations.

 “The data centre industry has made significant progress in increasing energy efficiency; however, as digital demands increase they must remain committed to driving long-term broader sustainability initiatives,” said Rob Brothers, Program Vice President for the Datacenter and Support Services Program at IDC.
 You can’t have an impact on what you don’t measure; therefore, companies must establish clear and consistent metrics that account for not only efficient technology, but also the consumption (or possible destruction) of natural resources such as water, land and biodiversity.”